-Thank you to the staff at West Bend School District for the courtesies extended to us during the onsite review.
+Thank you to the staff at Good Shepard Lutheran School for the courtesies extended to us during the on-site review.
 Thank you for being available when answering questions and providing additional information.
 All were very receptive to recommendations and guidance.
-In addition, thank you for taking the time to respond to the off-site questions and requests, as well as pulling records for the onsite portion of the review.
-The food service director was very organized and very receptive to comments and suggestions.
-She and the food service team are to be commended for their efforts to provide nutritional meals each day to students.
+In addition, thank you for taking the time to respond to the off-site questions and requests, as well as pulling records for the on-site portion of the review.